-N100500 - 1200 hours (approximately 12 months)

-For the individual who is looking to work in the hospitality industry, our program is an all-inclusive, practical, hands-on experience for volume food preparation.
+Hospitality & Tourism Doris Gonzalez | 754-321-5188 Certified School Counselor PROFESSIONAL CULINARY ARTS 6 HOSPITALITY N100500 - 1200 HOURS (APPROXIMATELY 12 MONTHS) DELIVERY METHOD | Traditional For the individual who is looking to work in the hospitality industry, our program is an all-inclusive, practical, hands-on experience for volume food preparation.
 We immerse the future professional in many aspects of the commercial food industry.
-Students will be taught through hands-on experiences in setting-up banquets and daily food preparation, including meat and poultry fabrication, soups, stocks and sauces, hors d'oeuvres, smoking meats, charcuterie, along with baking and pastry basics; breads, creams, custards, cakes, pies and cookies.
+Students will be taught through hands-on experiences in setting-up banquets and daily food preparation,

+This program is accredited by: Accrediting Commission of the American Culinary Federation Education Foundation (ACFEF) including meat and poultry fabrication, soups, stocks and sauces, hors d'oeuvres, smoking meats, charcuterie, along with baking and pastry basics; breads, creams, custards, cakes, pies, and cookies.
 We are a comprehensive, fast-paced classroom where all competencies help to prepare the serious individual for entry level employment in various commercial food service establishments.
 Our students learn the critical importance of food safety and sanitation through attaining their ServSafe Food Safety Manager certification, as well as through nutrition basics and hospitality management within the courses.
 Students must complete the core competencies before progressing to other courses.

-Courses included in the Culinary Arts Program:

-Courses included in the Professional Culinary Arts and Hospitality program include Hospitality Management, Nutrition and Food Safety and Sanitation.

-These coures are required by the American Culinary Federation Education Fundation (ACFEF), the national accrediting body for Professional Culinarians.
-ServSafe, food safety and sanitation training is a integrated component of our program.
-Students who pass the national examination recieve a national certification.
+Courses included in the Professional Culinary Arts and Hospitality program include Hospitality Management, Nutrition and Food Safety, and Sanitation.
+These courses are required by the American Culinary Federation Education Foundation (ACFEF), the national accrediting body for Professional Culinarians.
+ServSafe, food safety, and sanitation training is a integrated component of our program.
+Students who pass the national examination receive a national certification.